Accelerated Weight Loss Foods

 Apples-Fiber-rich apples boost your metabolism with natural sugars, forcing your body to burn more calories during digestion while at the same time helping you stay full longer.
+This is often called the negative-calorie effect.
 The complex carbs in apples also have a healthy metabolic effect on your blood sugars and insulin levels.

 Artichokes- Artichokes are fiber rich and low in fat.
 They are known to aid digestion and help stabilize blood sugar, two important factors involved in weight control.

 Asparagus- This negative calorie food requires more calories to digest than it contains.
 A 25 calorie serving of asparagus (about 1/2 cup) takes about 80 calories to digest.
 Your net loss is 55 calories!